 How is your information used?

 When you contact me with an enquiry about my counselling services, I will collect information to help me fulfil your enquiry.
-This will include your name, address, contact number/e-mail address, your availability, any psychological issues that you would like to talk about, and symptoms.
+This will include your name, address, contact number/e-mail address, availability, any psychological issues you would like to talk about, and symptoms.

-If you decide not to proceed, I will ensure all your personal data is deleted within one year.
+If you decide not to proceed, I will ensure all your data is deleted within one year.
 If you would like me to delete this information sooner, just let me know.

 How long will you store my personal information?